Price

 In person

-• customer arrives at the State Plant Protection Service and submits documents
+• the customer arrives at the State Plant Protection Service and submits documents.

 Documents to be submitted:

-1) conditions for the use of a registered plant protection product for unregistered use - crop, harmful organism, dose of use, time of use, number of rounds during the season and waiting time until harvest
+• the conditions of use of a registered plant protection product for unregistered uses: crop, harmful organism, dose of use, time of use, number of stages during the season and waiting time until harvest;

-• if the conditions of use of a registered plant protection product differ significantly from the conditions for unregistered use, the application shall be accompanied by a dossier containing all the necessary data to evaluate the potential effects on human and animal health and the environment.
+2. If the conditions for the use of a registered plant protection product differ significantly from the conditions for the unregistered use, the submission shall be accompanied by a documentation containing all the necessary data to evaluate the potential effects on human and animal health and the environment.

 The State Plant Protection Service shall: